SmithBradleyC/jsPsych_Online_Experiments/README.md

   - [Tips for repository structure](#tips-for-repository-structure)
   - [Tips for naming conventions](#tips-for-naming-conventions)

-Keep in mind that there are many methods to acomplish any one of these steps and I have only described one.
+Keep in mind that there are many methods to accomplish any one of these steps and I have only described one.
 Just because you do it differently does not make it wrong, as long as it works.

 Dependencies/things needed to for any step to work (packages/libraries/etc) will be described in the first section that they are important for.
 So, although I encourage you to skip to the sections relevant to you, if you skip a section it may include dependencies required for future steps.
 If it seems like you are missing something to get your experiment working I suggest backing up to make sure you have all of the software needed.
 In the future I may spend the time to include dependencies in all steps they are required for.

 ## Examples

 Here are several examples of experiments hosted on GitHub.
 These experiment's are officially "dead" meaning that you are free to test out the experiment without causing problems for the researchers hosting these experiments.
-Those that I know have used Firebase to save data are flagged with #FIREBASE.
+Those that I know have used FireBase to save data are flagged with #FIREBASE.
 The host account of each example will be tagged:
 - [Contingency Practice Phase](https://smithbradleyc.github.io/jsPsych_Online_Experiments/) #BCS #FIREBASE
 - [What can we percieve in infant vocalizations?](https://melsod.github.io/OCSWinter2020/)(Hosted by [melsod](https://github.com/melsod) written by #BCS) #FIREBASE
 - Matt Crump's [jsPsychrExamples](https://github.com/CrumpLab/jspsychrexamples) #MJC